| Title: |

 If choosing to burn straight to disc, make sure you have a blank disc inserted into your burner before you start the encoding process.
 You can specify the label for the disc and select which burner to use.

-I recommend the default option of creating a DVD folder - this way, you can test playback on your computer first (eg. using PowerDVD) before committing to disc.
+I recommend the default option of creating a DVD folder (and not burn straight to disc) - this way, you can test playback on your computer first (eg. using PowerDVD) before committing to disc.

 Press "Accept" to save the settings and return to the main DVD Flick interface.